Overnight and fixed-term deposits: Does your bank pay you too little interest? - Breaking Latest News

 Call money shows that many savings banks are not yet competitive.
 According to Tagesgeldvergleich.net, 60 savings banks continue to pay 0.0 percent interest on the call money account.
 The average overnight interest rates at the savings banks are currently only meager 0.53 percent.

 On the other hand, there is an average interest rate of 1.95 percent.
 The number refers to banks in countries with a very good rating, which is comparable to German security.
-In market peak are now even up to overnight money 3.49 percent possible.
+In the market top there are now even up to 3.49 percent possible.

 Fixed-term deposits, on the other hand, have higher interest rates.
 The average interest rate for a six-month fixed deposit is currently 2.39 percent.
 The highest interest rate is at 3.8 percent.
 For a one-year fixed deposit savers receive on average 2.97 percent and in the best case 4.30 percent Interest charges.